 The live presentation of this webinar was approved for 1.5 hours general CLE credit in California and Illinois and 1.8 hours general CLE credit in Missouri.
-The recording of this webinar is eligible for 1.5 hours of general CLE credit in Illinois.
-CLE credit is no longer available for this recording.
+CLE credit is no longer available for this presentation.

 *Please note that this is a 90-minute presentation

 Steve's 1st quarter 2018 newsletter is available here.

 Steve's current materials, Structuring Ownership of Privately-Owned Businesses: Tax and Estate Planning Implications, are available by emailing email@example.com.